 - With the recent federal government shutdown, the uncertainty has been greater than ever before.

-- Federal Reserve Board Chairman Ben Bernanke seems confused at best.
+- Federal Reserve Board Jerome seems confused at best

-- His statements shakes up the whole mortgage markets and affects the economy due to his uncertainty.
+- His statements shake up the whole mortgage markets and affect the economy due to his uncertainty

 Actions Of The Federal Reserve Board